2021–2026 NCAA conference realignment: Northeast Conference/NEC

 On March 29, 2022, Bryant announced that it would leave the Northeast Conference (NEC) that July, with most sports joining the America East Conference and football joining the Big South.
 On April 5, the NEC responded by adding Stonehill College for 2022–23, a football-sponsoring Division II institution from the Northeast-10 Conference.

-ESPN reported on April 27 that Mount St. Mary's, a full NEC member without a football program, was in the process of a move to the Metro Atlantic Athletic Conference (MAAC), where it would join several other basketball-focused private schools.
+ESPN reported on April 27 that Mount St. Mary's, a full NEC member without a football program, was in the process of a move to the Metro Atlantic Athletic Conference (MAAC; now known as the Metro Conference), where it would join several other basketball-focused private schools.
 The conference change was officially announced on May 2, 2022, effective that July.

 During this realignment, the NEC also announced that it would begin sponsoring men's volleyball in the 2023 season (2022–23 school year) with six teams.
 The NEC became the second D-I all-sports conference to sponsor the sport, after the Big West Conference.
 Before the 2022 season, only three NEC members (Sacred Heart, St. Francis Brooklyn, and Saint Francis (PA)) had men's volleyball programs, all competing in the single-sport Eastern Intercollegiate Volleyball Association (EIVA).
 In the 2022 season, two more full NEC members, Fairleigh Dickinson and LIU, began sponsoring men's volleyball, competing as independents.
 When announcing its new men's volleyball league, the NEC announced that Merrimack, an all-sports member transitioning from Division II, would launch a men's volleyball program and become the sixth member, thereby reaching the required membership level for an eventual automatic bid to the combined D-I and D-II championship.
 The EIVA retained six members, maintaining its automatic bid.
-The NEC eventually added two Division II schools, (Note: The NCAA's top-level championship in men's volleyball is open to both D-I and D-II members, and scholarship limits are the same across both divisions.)
+The NEC eventually added two Division II schools, (Note: The NCAA's top-level championship in men's volleyball is open to both D-I and D-II members, and before the House v.
+NCAA settlement took full effect in 2025–26, scholarship limits were the same across both divisions.
+In the post-House era, Division I scholarship limits have been replaced by roster limits.)
 Daemen and D'Youville, as associate members for its first men's volleyball season.
 (Note: At the time of announcement, Daemen was a full D-II member, while D'Youville was shortly to enter the final year of its three-year transition from NCAA Division III.)